gregnz/stocks/NTNX.md

 A lot has been made of the software-centric model, where Nutanix supplies software to OEM HCI boxes.
 I was a bit surprised when I discovered that the Billings increase was due to support contracts, rather than ongoing software subscriptions.
 Nutanix definitely isn't a SaaS business, but perhaps it's making the first steps towards that goal.

+> but the next 12 to 18 months, we really have to think about a hybrid license model - Dheeraj Pandey

 I think the bottom line is that the transition to HCI is (IMO) inevitable, and Nutanix is a very strong player in the space.
-As far as I can see, theres no financial concerns to worry about.
+As far as I can see, theres no financial concerns to worry about, and it will be a matter of watching revenue (and customer) growth, as

 ### DCF
 Using a compounded revenue growth rate of 25% over the next 5 years and an EBIT margin of 37% (as per current year) and a WACC of 9.6% gives an estimated share value of _$202_.